CO-ADD/adjCOADD/GetStartwithCoAdd.md

 To realize this include 3 steps:

 1. configuration in settings.py :
-2. customize django build-in User Model
+2. customize django build-in AbstractUser Model to Applicationuser Model
 3. import signals to sub-app.
-Building signal model assign user to designed groups with groups' permissions
+Building signal model to assign user with permissions(appuser, read, write, admin )
-4. create a group management model, which only superusers are able to modify.
+4. superusers are able to modify users and permissions

 #### Data visualization